Features

 Stir Coffee

 Stir coffee.
-It’s good advice for brewing a cup and also a good place for getting one professionally made.
+It’s good advice for brewing a cup – and a great place for getting one professionally made.
 The house roast here is Mission Coffee Works, but they also switch it up every now and then with acclaimed small-trade artisanal guests, and if you’re after a brew of the different sort, then they also serve a range of craft beers…

 Good for: A place where your dog is made to feel just as welcome as you.